BobJWalker/Spear/README.md

 # Requirements

 At this time, this application has no external requirements to run on Kubernetes.
 It is a .NET application.
+All the necessary build information can be found in the DockerFile.

 # Build Workflow